5 Simple Ways to Get in More WaterArticle posted in: Diet & Nutrition

 2. Don’t Leave Home Without It

-Whether you’re off to work, out running errands or going to the gym, having a water bottle by your side serves as a constant reminder to drink more water.
-It’s even more helpful if that water bottle has ounce and/or cup markings so you can track your progress throughout the day.
+Whether you’re off to work, out running errands or going to the gym, having a water bottle by your side serves as a constant reminder to drink and stay hydrated.
+It’s very helpful if that bottle has ounce and/or cup markings so you can track your progress throughout the day.
 If the water just sits in your car cup holder, set an alarm on your phone.
 Every 20 minutes, have a drink.
 Eventually, you won’t need the alarm and you’ll just drink.
 Bottle-type tip: To avoid swallowing excess air while you drink (which will make you bloated), choose a bottle without a straw.

 3. Pick a Flavor

 Cucumber.
 Lemons.
 Limes.
 Grapefruit.
 Mint.
 Ginger.
 Any combination thereof.
 Citrus juices, vegetables and herbs are free foods on the South Beach Diet, so load up your water with your favorite flavorful things.
-The longer the ingredients sit in the water, the stronger the flavor, but don’t infuse longer than 12 hours.
-Refrigerated, flavored water lasts about three to four days in the fridge.
+The longer the ingredients sit in the glass, the stronger the flavor, but don’t infuse longer than 12 hours.
+Refrigerated, flavored varieties last about three to four days in the fridge.
 Flavored, room-temperature water should be consumed the day it was made, according to Living Well Nutrition Center.
-If you get a bitter flavor in your water, remove the rind or skin from your fruits and veggies and use only the flesh.
+If you get a bitter flavor in your beverage, remove the rind or skin from your fruits and veggies and use only the flesh.

 4. Tea Time